iraposeiro39/arch-quick-setup/README.md

 # Arch quick setup
-# Arch quick setup

-This is a script I did in my free time as a way to learn a more about making sh scripts, it was pretty fun to do :)
+This is a script I did in my free time as a way to learn a more about making bash scripts, it was pretty fun to do :)

 ## Setup